hajducak/BowlingTracker/README.md

 This project is available under the MIT license.

 ## 🔮 Future Features
 - **Offline game saving** – store games locally when offline and sync with the cloud once reconnected
-- **Comprehensive statistics** – detailed insights, including pinfall percentages
+- **Lane based filtering** – filter your stats based on line play
+- **Center based filtering** – filter your stats based on bowling center play
+- **Ball based filtering** – filter your stats based on ball play
 - **Frame editing** – edit the current game frame in case of a misclick
+- **Challanges/Training** - train pin convertion or accuracy of your throws
+- **Personal number calculator** - calculate your personal number and spare system
+- **Equipment** - addin your arsenal of balls making statistics even better
+- **Widget** - adding various widgets in your home screen